-3 (11) SECRETARY.-Except as otherwise specifi4 cally provided, the term "Secretary" means the Sec5 retary of Homeland Security.

-6 (12) UNIFORMED SERVICES.-The term "Uni7 formed Services" has the meaning given the term 8 "uniformed services" in section 101(a) of title 10, 9 United States Code.

-10 (b) TREATMENT OF EXPUNGED CONVICTIONS.-For 11 purposes of adjustment of status under this Act, the terms 12 "convicted" and "conviction", as used in this Act and in 13 sections 212 and 244 of the Immigration and Nationality 14 Act (8 U.S.C.
+1 of the Workforce Innovation and Opportunity Act 2 (29 U.S.C.
+3102).
+3 (11) Secretary.-Except as otherwise specifi- 4 cally provided, the term "Secretary" means the Sec- 5 retary of Homeland Security.
+6 (12) Uniformed services.-The term "Uni- 7 formed Services" has the meaning given the term 8 "uniformed services" in section 101(a) of title 10, 9 United States Code.
+10 (b) Treatment of Expunded Convictions.-For 11 purposes of adjustment of status under this Act, the terms 12 "convicted" and "conviction", as used in this Act and in 13 sections 212 and 244 of the Immigration and Nationality 14 Act (8 U.S.C.
 1182, 1254a), do not include a judgment 15 that has been expunged or set aside, that resulted in a 16 rehabilitative disposition, or the equivalent.
 17 SEC.
 302. SUBMISSION OF BIOMETRIC AND BIOGRAPHIC 18 DATA; BACKGROUND CHECKS.

-(a) SUBMISSION OF BIOMETRIC AND BIOGRAPHIC DATA.-The Secretary may not grant an alien adjustment of status under this Act, on either a conditional or permanent basis, unless the alien submits biometric and biographic data, in accordance with procedures established by the Secretary.
-The Secretary shall provide an alternative procedure for aliens who are unable to provide such biometric or biographic data because of a physical impair ment.
+19 (a) Submission of Biometric and Biographic 20 Data.-The Secretary may not grant an alien adjustment 21 of status under this Act, on either a conditional or perma- 22 nent basis, unless the alien submits biometric and bio- 23 graphic data, in accordance with procedures established 2324 graphic data, in accordance with procedures established by the Secretary.
+The Secretary shall provide an alter-